 Step one is to gather all like items together.
 When it comes to bigger categories like the kitchen, you can break it up into subcategories.
 For example, you can gather all kitchen gadgets together.
 All the kitchen utensils can be gathered together.
 Bowls can be gathered together while baking items can go together.

 By gathering everything in one category, you are able to see how much you have, which makes it easy to pare down what you have to a manageable amount.

 When I gather items with clients, we typically start with clothing for an entire house overhaul.
 Clothing is the easiest to start with because you see it daily, so deciding on what to keep and what to donate is easier once you get going.

-For items in an establish kitchen with limited counter space, I suggest gathering subcategories to reduce the overwhelming feeling.
+For items in an established kitchen with limited counter space, I suggest gathering subcategories to reduce the overwhelming feeling.
 As for toys, just gather all of the toys.
 It really will make you want to get rid of more if you see the giant pile all at once.

 Once you have gathered one category, it is time to declutter what you have.
 This step is really important when you are working to simply your home.
-Declutter means only keep essentials.
+Declutter means only keeping essentials.
 Think of decluttering like editing a book or a paper.
 In order for the paper to make sense, you had to remove all the “fluff” to make sure you get your point across.
 This is the same method for all the items in your home.
 You only want to keep what is essential to live a simplified life!!

 As I edit categories with clients, I ask them a few questions: